 The one comment that is often heard from many participants is: ‘I finally realized that I don’t have to know everything about technology to use it in the classroom.’
 Plain and simple, you don’t have to be an expert to use technology in your teaching practice.
 Let’s face it, many of us are overwhelmed by technology.
-Often, we just don’t know where to start.
 Explore the World on your IWB with the Google World Wonders Project.
 Your classroom interactive whiteboard can provide a window on the world, and that’s definitely true when used alongside this new project from Google.

 The Google World Wonders Project is a platform which brings world heritage sites of the modern and ancient world online and into your classroom.
 Using Street View, 3D modeling and other Google technologies, Google have made these amazing sites accessible to everyone across the globe.
 With videos, photos and in-depth information, you can now explore the world wonders from your armchair just as if you were there.
 Located in 18 different countries, the 132 famous destinations in the World Wonders Project include such classics as Stonehenge, Pompeii, the Leaning Tower of Pisa, and Yosemite National Park.
 It’s similar to the Google Art Project in that handheld and trike-based cameras were used to get to places you wouldn’t be able to take a Street View car.
 Young people and technology: fear and wellbeing - Future Tense - ABC Radio National.
 Antony Funnell: Hello, Antony Funnell here.